openwall/john-packages/readme.md

 The highlights (👀):

 - has fallback for CPU[*] and OMP;
-- there is a recently released version (it is a rolling release):
 - also available via FlatHub at <https://flathub.org/apps/com.openwall.John>.
-- a development version is also available.

 [*] John the Ripper runs using the best SIMD instructions available on the host it's running on.